Koreans in China

-Most native Korean Chinese live in the Northeast China.
-Significant populations can also be found in Heilongjiang and Inner Mongolia, with a sizable expatriate community in Shanghai and Shandong across the Yellow Sea.
-According to the South Korean government, the combined population of Koreans with Chinese nationality, South Korean and North Korean expats in China is 2,109,727 in 2023.
+Most native Korean Chinese live in Northeast China.
+Significant populations can also be found in Heilongjiang and Inner Mongolia, with a sizable expatriate community in Shanghai and Shandong, across the Yellow Sea.
+According to the South Korean government, the combined population of Koreans with Chinese nationality, South Korean, and North Korean expatriates in China was 2,109,727 in 2023.

-The total population of ethnic Korean Chinese is 1,702,479 according to the Chinese government's 2021 Hukou census.
+According to the Chinese government's 2020 Hukou census, the total population of ethnic Korean Chinese was 1,702,479 at that time.
 High levels of emigration to the Republic of Korea for better economic and work opportunities have contributed to a decrease in their residential numbers in China.
-Conversely, it is estimated that 42% (approximately 708,000) of these Korean Chinese in Korea, maintaining their Chinese nationality.
+Conversely, it is estimated that 42% (approximately 708,000) of these Korean Chinese individuals now reside in Korea while maintaining their Chinese nationality.
 Koreans in China are the largest or second-largest ethnic Korean population living outside of the Korean Peninsula, after Korean Americans.

-Among all of the 56 ethnic minorities recognized by the Chinese government (including the Han Chinese majority) their literacy rate and college enrollment rate are the highest, and their birth rate is the lowest.
+Among the 56 ethnic groups recognized by the Chinese government, Koreans have the highest literacy and college enrollment rates and the lowest birth rate.